Ongoing impacts of COVID-19

-There has been a lot of change in the world recently as a result of the COVID-19 pandemic.
-It has forced us to start to change the way we live our daily lives.
-This rapid change might make you feel more anxious, stressed and uncertain of what the future holds. eCliPSE has some resources to help you through this challenging time.
+There has been a lot of change in the world recently as a result of the COVID-19 pandemic, which has forced us to change the way we live our lives.
+This rapid change might have made you feel more anxious, stressed and uncertain about what the future holds. eCliPSE has some resources to help you as we continue to find our way through this challenging time.

 Wellbeing tips from eCliPSE

 Strategies for coping with self-isolation and quarantine:

 - Stay informed, but find a healthy balance with how much media you consume.
 Exposure to too much negative information can make you and your loved ones experience feelings of fear and anxiety.